 He has composed the original soundtrack for more than 10 feature films including Academy Award Winner “The Secret In Their Eyes” for Best Foreign Language Film, score that was awarded with the Clarin Award, Condor de Plata Award, Sur Award and Havana Film Festival for Best Original Music and earned a Nomination for the Goya Awards.
 Recently he finished scoring “Dear Dictator” featuring Michael Caine.

 While living in Los Angeles he composed the score for “Border Run”, a thriller featuring Sharon Stone and Billy Zane and the soundtrack for Disney´s Latin versions of the worldwide known saga “High School Musical”, box office hit in both Argentina and Mexico.

-Among the many short films that he scored are “Stella” selected for the Short Film Corner at Cannes Festival and “B.I.I.D” winner of Best Short Film at the Art of Brooklyn FF and official selection of more than 15 film festivals around the world including SOHO, Manhattan, Brooklyn and British.
+Among the many short films that he scored are “Stella” selected for the Short Film Corner at Cannes Festival; “B.I.I.D” winner of Best Short Film at the Art of Brooklyn FF; “La Tierra del Exodo” winner of several awards for Best Short Film and official selection of more than 100 film festivals; and “Frank Embree” winner of the HollyShorts Grand Jury Award.